drfleming0227/Redfish-Tools/doc-generator/README-configuration-files.md

 <p align="center">
   <img src="http://redfish.dmtf.org/sites/all/themes/dmtf2015/images/dmtf-redfish-logo.png" alt="DMTF Redfish" width=180>

-# Redfish doc generator: Configuration and supplementary files
+# Redfish doc generator: Configuration files

-To configure output, the **Redfish doc generator** accepts input from the command line and configuration and supplementary content files.
+To configure output, the **Redfish doc generator** accepts input from the command line and from configuration files.

-This topic describes:

-* Configuration input from JSON configuration files:
+This topic describes configuration input from JSON configuration files:

 * <a href="#base-configuration-file">Base configuration file</a> defines configuration options including pointers to the content supplement configuration file and the supplementary content files.

     Depending on the <a href="#output-modes">output mode</a>, the configuration keys in the base configuration file can change.
 Some output modes, such as the property index mode, support additional configuration keys.
 * <a href="#content-supplement-configuration-file">Content&nbsp;supplement&nbsp;configuration&nbsp;file</a> defines text overrides for property descriptions, replacements for unit abbreviations, and schema-specific content including introductions, postscripts, and property description substitutions.
 The base configuration file contains a pointer to this file.

-* Supplementary content from HTML or Markdown files:

-   * The <a href="#boilerplate-intro-supplementary-file">boilerplate&nbsp;intro supplementary file</a> defines content to include in the output before the generated documentation.
-   * The <a href="#boilerplate-postscript-supplementary-file">boilerplate&nbsp;postscript&nbsp;supplementary&nbsp;file</a> defines content to include in the output after the generated documentation.

 If you specify an option in more than one way, command&#8209;line arguments override the configuration file keys.